RomlinGroup/Flatpack/README.md

 ## Navformer

-To operate effectively in the physical world, avoiding stumbling over edges or walking into walls is essential.
+To operate effectively and safely in the physical world, avoiding stumbling over edges or walking into walls is essential.
 Navigation plays a crucial role in this aspect.
 Therefore, we are actively working on developing [Navformer](https://navformer.com) behind the scenes.
-However, since there is potential misuse, we are still undecided on whether we should release its code as open source.
+However, since there is potential misuse, we are still undecided on whether we should release its code and models as open source.

 ## flatpack 3.X.X (Aglaonice)